emmalemma/lemma/template/README.md

-# This is an ur template project.
+# This is a Lemma template project.

 # To configure: